-The ATPA is not responsible for the activities that other natural or legal persons may carry out during or in the context of the arbitration procedure.
+The ATPA is not responsible for the activities that other natural or legal persons may carry out during or in the context of arbitration proceedings.
 For example, we are not responsible for the privacy policies and practices of other websites, even if you access them through links on our website.
-Therefore, we strongly recommend you to carefully read the information provided by these natural or legal persons (especially the privacy and cookie policies of each website you visit) before providing your personal data, and communicate with their manager if you have any concerns or questions.
+Therefore, we strongly recommend you to carefully read the information provided by these natural or legal persons (especially the privacy and cookie policies of each website you visit) before providing your personal data and communicate with their manager if you have any concerns or queries.

-The ATPA does not transfer your personal data unless:
+The ATPA shall not transfer your personal data unless:

-- • We have a legal obligation to do so (for example, we are legally obliged to provide copies of invoices to the Department of Taxes and Borders of the Government of Andorra, when requested to do so),
+- We are under a legal obligation to do so (for example, if required, we are obliged to provide copy of invoices to the Tax and Borders Department of the Government of Andorra),

-- We need to protect your rights, ours, those of our employees, or those of third parties (which includes assignment to the police for security reasons or to health authorities to prevent the spread of disease, for example, for tracking purposes), or
+- We need to protect your rights, ours, those of our employees, or third-party rights (including transfer to the police due to security reasons or to the health authorities to prevent diseases spread, for example, for contact tracing purposes),

-- We need them to be processed by our service providers, on our behalf (for example, for the management and maintenance of our information systems).
+- We need our suppliers to process them on our behalf (for example, for the management and maintenance of our information systems),

-Any international transfer that we eventually need to carry out will comply with what is established in all the regulations in force that apply to ATPA.
+Any international transfer that we may need to carry out shall comply with all the applicable regulations in force that applies to the ATPA.

-The ATPA keeps your personal data exclusively for the duration of the treatments that require them and, later, to comply with the tax, accounting or other legal obligations that apply to us at all times.
+The ATPA shall only keep your personal data for as long as the processing period requires and, later, to comply with tax, accounting, or other legal obligations applicable at the relevant time.

-When we do not have a legitimate need to retain your personal data, we will delete or anonymize it and, if this is not possible (for example, because it is in backup copies), we will store it securely and isolate it from any further processing until its elimination is possible.
+If we do not have a legitimate need to keep your personal data, we will delete or anonymize it and, should this not be possible (for example, because it is in backup copies), we will store it securely and isolate it from any further processing until its deletion becomes possible.